HMS Whitshed (D77): World War Two

 In April, she was transferred to the 19th Destroyer Flotilla at Dover to assist with support of operations off the Belgian and Dutch coasts.
 She took part in the demolition and evacuation of IJmuiden and Amsterdam (Operation XD(A)) in early May 1940.
 She then carried supplies to Dunkirk and embarked the Irish Guards before assisting in the evacuation of the Hook of Holland (Operation Ordnance) and Ostend in mid-May.

 On 22 May, Whitshed escorted ships carrying troops of the 20th Guards Brigade to Boulogne in order to hold the town while evacuation operations took place, with Whitshed carrying anti-tank guns.
 On her return journey she carried RAF personnel, Prisoners of War and civilians back to England.
 She returned to Boulogne on 23 May as evacuation operations continued, picking up wounded troops and shelling German forces before being damaged by German bombers, with one killed and 13 wounded.
-Later that evening, when some air cover was available, Whitshed along with sister ship Vimiera, reentered Boulogne, with each ship embarking over 550 men.
+Later that evening, when some air cover was available, Whitshed along with sister ship Vimiera, reentered Boulogne, with each ship embarking over 550 men, directly engaging and destroying several German tanks attacking the harbour in the process.
 On the 26th she deployed for the evacuation of Allied troops from Dunkirk (Operation Dynamo).
 At this time her pennant number was changed to I77 for visual signalling purposes.
 Upon release from Op Dynamo she returned to Harwich and convoy defence, and anti-invasion patrols in the North Sea and English Channel.
 She was one of the few ships not damaged at Dunkirk.

 On 31 July she sustained serious structural damage after detonating a mine off Harwich.
 Wild Swan towed her back to Harwich.
 She was under repair until December.